tonypags/resume/A-Pagliaro-Resume.md

 * Hired to support the newly created office for the investment’s division of a Fortune 200 company.
     * Acted as a liaison between HQ and investment office staff, executives, managers, traders, and vendors.
     * Created procedures for on-boarding c-suite team, directors, managers, staff, and other vendors.
-    * Worked with HQ and/or vendors to coordinate on tele-presence, trading desk telephony, server and desktop support projects.
+    * Worked with HQ and/or vendors to coordinate on telepresence, trading desk telephony, server and desktop support projects.
     * Authored documents for inventory of computers, printers, phone lines, and server and IT facility runbooks.